ShaulLavo/use-update/README.md

 ## Disclaimer

-This is just a clone of Solid's API and not as efficient.
-It's also not a complete implementation, just the basics.
+This is just a clone of Solid's API It's not a complete implementation, just the basics.
 It doesn't make a lot of sense in the context of React, but hey, I like it, so here it is!

 ## Usage